EdX offers provisional support for this tool.

 In either a page or an HTML component, open the HTML editor.

 If you copy text from another source and paste it into the HTML editor, be sure to proofread the result carefully.
-Some applications automatically change quotation marks and apostrophes from the “straight” version to the “smart” version.
+Some applications automatically change quotation marks and apostrophes from the “straight” version to the “smart” or “curly” version.
 The HTML editor requires “straight” quotation marks and apostrophes.

-After the <script> tag, add:
+After the <script> tag, add this tag.

 Add any additional text and tags that you want.

-For example, the complete HTML could be:
+For example, the complete content could look like this example.

 <p>Join an instant hangout by selecting the button below.
 You can use the hangout to have live video discussions with other learners.</p> <script src='/static/instanthangouts-0.1.0.js'></script> <div class='instanthangouts'/>